oxyva/animateTransform-fix/README.md

 Installation
 ============

-You need the Keith Wood jQuery SVG plugin including the animation extension from http://keith-wood.name/svg.html and our plugin IEfix plugin.
+You need the Keith Wood jQuery SVG plugin including the animation extension from http://keith-wood.name/svg.html and our IEfix plugin.